UriNeri/bbmapy/README.md

 ## License

 This project is only a wrapper, please see the actual bbtools repository for license etc.
-Neither the developers of bbtools nor of bbpy take any responsibility for how you use this code.
+Neither the developers of bbtools nor of ppby take any responsibility for how you use this code.
 All accountability is on you.

 ## Acknowledgments

 This project only (crudely) wraps BBTools (a.k.a bbmap), which is developed by Brian Bushnell.
-If you use bbpy and things don't quite work like you'd like, don't expect the developer of bbmap to help you with this whacky python wrapper.
+If you use ppby and things don't quite work like you'd like, don't expect the developer of bbmap to help you with this whacky python wrapper.
 If
 Please see the [BBTools website](https://jgi.doe.gov/data-and-tools/bbtools/) for more information about the underlying tools.